What Is Sex Addiction Treatment And Does It Work?

 Some therapists specialize in helping people with sex addiction and understand what may cause these addictions to form.
 One person’s sex addiction may not necessarily be the same as another person’s sex addiction, so treatment options can be tailored to the individual.

 A therapist may help you cope with your urges while helping you find ways to promote positive mental health.
-Regular therapy sessions may also help you feel stronger and develop better mental health habits in general.
+Regular therapy sessions and follow-up visits may also help you feel stronger and develop better mental health habits in general.
 However, improvement doesn’t often occur overnight.
 Therapy for sex addiction often takes time and patience.

 Medication